Alejogb1/job-board/blog-data/triangle-strip-opengl-drawing.md

     glDrawArrays(GL_TRIANGLE_STRIP, 0, 4);
 ```

-Okay let's break this code down a bit further first `glGenBuffers` and `glBindBuffer` are like giving the GPU space in RAM and pointing to it `glBufferData` is like copying data from RAM to GPU RAM
+ let's break this code down a bit further first `glGenBuffers` and `glBindBuffer` are like giving the GPU space in RAM and pointing to it `glBufferData` is like copying data from RAM to GPU RAM

 `glVertexAttribPointer` is where you tell the GPU how your vertex data is organised what data type it is and where to start and also strides in this case we are saying it has 3 floats per vertex and there is no gaps between vertices `glEnableVertexAttribArray` activates the attribute